-These Gluten-Free Gingerbread Crinkle Cookies are light and fluffy on the inside with a crunchy, sugar coated outside.
-Crinkle cookies are a classic Christmas cookie, but instead of chocolate, these have huge gingerbread flavor!
-Adapted to be gluten-free & dairy-free, they will be a delicious addition to your holiday festivities.
+These Gluten Free Gingerbread Crinkle Cookies are light and fluffy on the inside with a crunchy, sugar coated outside.
+Crinkle cookies are a classic Christmas cookie recipe, but instead of chocolate, these have huge gingerbread flavor!
+Adapted to be gluten free and dairy free, they will be a delicious addition to your holiday festivities.

 Gingerbread is one of my favorite flavors of the holiday season.
 The warming flavors of cinnamon, ginger and cloves will have the house smelling like Christmas before the cookies are even in the oven!